tlenex/node-busmq/README.md

 Publishes a message on the pubsub channel.
 Only currently subscribed clients will receive the message.

 * `message` - the message to publish
-* `callback` - invoked after the message was actually published. receives `err` if there was an error publishing.
+* `callback` - invoked after the message was actually published. receives `err` and the number of subscribers that received the message.

 ##### pubsub#subscribe()